Jeff Fuller (racing driver): Sprint Cup Series

-Fuller made his Cup Series debut in 1992, running the #88 Pontiac for John and Scott Bandzul at Richmond.
+Fuller made his Cup Series debut in 1992, running the No. 88 Pontiac for John and Scott Bandzul at Richmond.
 He started 30th and finished 29th in the 35-car field after he broke a water pump.

 Fuller then made seven starts in 2000 after a number of years on the Busch Series.
 He was tapped to drive the No. 27 Viagra Pontiac for Eel River Racing.
 Fuller made six of the first seven races, having a best finish of 22nd at Atlanta and a best start of seventh at Texas, but was released in favor of Mike Bliss.
 The Eel River team would eventually go through several drivers to include Kenny Wallace and eventually folded due to lack of funding.
 Later in 2000, Fuller drove the No. 98 MacPherson Motorsports Ford at Charlotte.
 He made the race with them with a 27th-place start and 41st place finish.
 The team closed its doors before the 2001 Daytona 500.

 Fuller tacked on three starts in 2004, running the No. 50 Arnold Motorsports Dodge in the later stages of the year.
 He was 43rd at California and Dover and then 42nd at Charlotte.
 Charlotte was his best start on the year with a 26th-place start.

 Fuller made two starts in 2005, when he drove for Mach 1 Racing.
 However, Fuller finished 43rd in both the races.
 (Darlington and Dover) His best start was 40th at Darlington.

 In 2007, Fuller tested the No. 80 Joe Gibbs Racing Chevy at Daytona.

 For 2008, Fuller tested the No. 87 of Front Row Motorsports for the 2008 Daytona 500.
 In February 2008, Fuller traveled to Afghanistan for a ten-day visit to six camps supporting the US and Coalition Forces.

 Fuller was going to drive the No. 97 FrontRowJoe.com Toyota as a second car for NEMCO Motorsports in the 2010 Daytona 500 as a safety-net car for team owner Joe Nemechek should his No. 87 not make the race.
 When Nemechek's car made the race, Fuller started the duel and quickly pulled it behind the wall.
 Fuller was also entered in the No. 97 for the 2010 Drive 4 COPD 300, and was in the field after qualifying was washed out, but was paid to withdraw when several cars running the full schedule were locked out of the race.

 Fuller was entered for the Aarons 499, but withdrew before qualifying with rain threatening qualifying.
 Fuller and the 97 were not entered for the Coke Zero 400.

-Fuller qualified the #97 HeatRedefined.com NEMCO Motorsports Toyota in thirteenth for the 2010 AMP Energy Juice 500 at Talladega.
+Fuller qualified the No. 97 HeatRedefined.com NEMCO Motorsports Toyota in thirteenth for the 2010 AMP Energy Juice 500 at Talladega.
 He finished 43rd after only completing two laps.
 Again, this car was entered as both a safety net car, as well as a financial gain for the 87 as with both cars making the race, and a fully sponsored 87, allowed Nemechek to run the race to completion.